jimmyjamesarnold/annoPipeline/README.txt

 ===========
-annoPipeline - a gene annotation pipeline
+annoPipeline - an API-enabled gene annotation pipeline
 ===========

 Interview Test uses APIs from mygene.info and entrez to annotate a given list of genes.